Murders in Venice

-Murders in Venice (Meurtres a Venice) is a 1989 adventure video game.
-It was developed by Cobrasoft and distributed by Infogrames.
-It was released on the Atari ST and Amstrad CPC.
+Murders in Venice (Meurtres a Venice) is an adventure video game developed by Cobrasoft and published in 1989 by Infogrames.
+It was released for the Amiga, Atari ST, Amstrad CPC, and MS-DOS.

-Overview
+Plot

-In the game, players must investigate and foil a terrorist plot to detonate bomb in Venice.
+Players must investigate and foil a terrorist plot to detonate bomb in Venice.

 Reception

 A review from Jeux gave the game 8 out of 10 points, praising its graphics and originality.
 The Games Machine gave the game a score of 75%.
 The review criticized the superficial gameplay but wrote that "The packaging is bursting with clues and the game's good graphics only enforce the high visual reputation of French software."